thearijain/4InARow/README.md

 Made a simple Connect4 game!

-## My third app!
+## Our third app!
-Decided to sit down over a weekend and create this simple game.
-What I really wanted to focus on was creating a simple yet beautiful user interface, while also finding the most efficient ways to check for a win.
+Your favorite app developers decided to sit down over a weekend and create this simple game.
+What we really wanted to focus on was creating a simple yet beautiful user interface, while also finding the most efficient ways to check for four-in-a-row.